holmosaint/foreground-segmentation/README.md

 I've implemented SegNet(based on others' code), the training behavior is quite good, but the final result isn't that good.
 The F score of on the test image is **0.73**.
 I believe that some of the error should go to the dataset itself.

 Now I'm going to try SegNet with data augmentation using in keras.

+The result of SegNet with data augmentation is quite good!
+We achieved **0.88** F-score which is currently the best result among our models.

+Then I implemented the dense CRF layer as the postprocessing procedure to polish the probability map.
+After 3 iteration on the map, we achieve **0.91** F-score on the whole dataset.

+The next step and the final step is to test the WaterShed algorithm, and implement vgg-w-mask architecture!
+Good luck!!!